-We would like your feedback on how to improve this course.
-Informal Feedback: Feel free to approach the Course Director or Program Coordinator with your reactions and suggestions.
+We want your feedback on how to improve this course.

-Formal Evaluation: In addition to the above, we ask you to complete a formal, on-line course evaluation upon conclusion of the second rotation.
-Your course evaluations are highly recommended as your feedback provides the department with valuable information regarding the quality of the course.
+- Informal Feedback: Informal Feedback: Feel free to approach the Course Director or Program Coordinator with your reactions and suggestions.
+Ad hoc Evaluations are available for immediate feedback on course sessions and faculty.
+Students can access the evaluation system at: MSUCOM Pre-clerkship Evaluation System; on the "Home Page, see "Initiate Ad hoc Evaluations" under "Tasks". - Formal Evaluation: In addition to the above, we ask every student in the class to complete formal on-line course evaluation upon conclusion of the second rotation.
+Student feedback provides Course Coordinators with valuable information regarding their performance, and the quality of the course.
 The information gained from these evaluations is used to continuously improve future offerings of this course.
-You can access the evaluation system within D2L following their second rotation.
+Students can access the evaluation system within D2L following their second rotation.